Murders of Ben Smart and Olivia Hope: The mystery ketch

-Wallace told police and the media that he had dropped Smart and Hope off at wooden ketch (a boat with two masts).
+Wallace told police and the media that he had dropped Smart and Hope off at a wooden ketch (a boat with two masts).
 On 3 January 1998, Wallace drew a sketch for police of what he thought the boat he dropped the duo onto looked like.
 He drew a yacht with two masts and wrote "38-40 foot ketch?" on the drawing, underlining the word "ketch?" twice.
 He described the ketch as well-maintained, built of timber, with a thick blue stripe on the hull, and several round portholes with brass surrounds.
 He also said it was rafted in a group of between three and five other vessels.